 Having your future home inspected is one of the final steps in the home buying process.
 The inspection ensures that your home is free of any significant structural damage and that the electrical and plumbing systems are all up to code.

 This inspection gives the seller an opportunity to fix anything that needs to be repaired and gives you, as the buyer, a chance to back out of the home purchase if the results of the inspection leave you feeling uneasy.

 Appraisal and Closing

 Your lender wants to know that you are paying a fair price for your home and to do so, they will contract with a third party appraiser who will assess the value of your home.
 Once that is completed, you are ready for closing.

 At closing, you will sign all of your loan paperwork and complete your home purchase.
 That is the final step in the home buying process and can take a few days to complete.
 Once this process is done and approved by the lender, you are ready to begin moving into your home.

-We hope we’ve taken a little mystery out of the home buying process for you.
+Overall, the home buying process can be a pretty stressful process and can take a long time, but once it’s all gone through you can let the celebrations begin!
+But we hope we’ve taken a little mystery out of the home buying process for you.
 It’s our goal to make buying your new home a pleasant experience, and free from surprises.
 We are honored to serve you from beginning to end during the purchase of your new home.